 Frequently, children do not tell anyone that they were abused until months or years after the incident or series of incidents occurred.
 Many cases that have made headlines in the US are not recent, but instead, date back to the 1960s, 70s, and 80s.

-That presents a problem to the justice system because of the statute of limitations prevents filing a legal action after a period of time.
+That presents a problem to the justice system because the statute of limitations prevents filing a legal action after a period.
 Depending on the state and the crime, these statutes say that someone cannot be prosecuted for a crime or sued after a certain amount of time has elapsed.

 In Pennsylvania, where the most recent expose was released in 2018 by a grand jury, some lawmakers are also pushing for changes in the statute of limitations to allow old cases to go to court.

 - Hope for a change in the statute of limitations in Maryland for child sex abuse cases like in many other states

 - “The economic burden of child sexual abuse in the United States” by Elizabeth Letourneau et al., Child Abuse & Neglect, 2018.